 - GCSE English and maths at grade C/level 4 or above (or equivalent)

-Selection to the programme will be done in partnership with employers and the potential for the applicant to complete degree-level study will be considered and assessed by use of an enhanced admissions process.
+Selection to the programme is in partnership with employers and the potential for the applicant to complete degree-level study will be considered and assessed by use of an enhanced admissions process.